-It is difficult for us to honestly evaluate our activities.
-We are slanted to shield our self images and get massive fulfillment by accusing others.
+Stop Playing the Blame Game It is difficult for us to honestly evaluate our activities.
+We are slanted to shield our self-images and get massive fulfilment by accusing others.
 This doesn’t imply that we truly mean to respond that way.
-Many a times, the conditions are difficult and we wind up committing an error.
+Many times, the conditions are difficult and we wind up committing an error.
 A few errors may be little but others can be huge, having an antagonistic effect either on us or others.
-Some might be the aftereffect of conditions but others may be because of our numbness.
+Some might be the aftereffect of conditions but others maybe because of our numbness.

-This is something situational, but in different cases there may be something which you think about an extraordinary part of your character, which in reality is your shortcoming.
-You escape by saying ’I am like this always’, but offering justifications for something which has become a part of your personality and which unfavorably influences yourself or others, isn’t right.
+This is something situational, but in different cases, there may be something which you think about an extraordinary part of your character, which in reality is your shortcoming.
+You escape by saying ’I am like this always’, but offering justifications for something which has become a part of your personality and which unfavourably influences yourself or others, isn’t right.

 Sometimes when people mess up at work, they avoid responsibility and shift the responsibility to another person.
 This is called blame.
 Extremely many of us have encountered a representative missing a deadline and trying to throw a colleague under the bus for their mistake Everybody is going to mess up at sooner or later, but reprimanding others for mistakes is certainly not a healthy or responsible coping mechanism